linuxserver/pixelflux/README.md

     ]
 ```

-**Memory Management:** The data pointed to by `result.contents.data` is valid **only within the scope of your callback function**.
-The C++ library automatically frees this memory after your callback returns.
-To use the data, you must copy it, for example by using `ctypes.string_at(result.contents.data, result.contents.size)`.

 ## Features

 *   **Efficient Pixel Capture:** Leverages a native C++ module using XShm for optimized X11 screen capture performance.